froukje/ml-ops-zoomcamp/07-project/README.md

 **```data-exploration.ipynb```:** Notebook containing data exploration

 **Notes:**
 * I kept the scripts of the individual steps of the project in individual files, to be able to run the tasks individually (e.g. do only  model training without orchestration).
-This means there is quite some resundacy in the repo, but I did this to be able to follow along my working steps.
+This means there is quite some redundancy in the repo, but I did this to be able to follow along my working steps.
 This is not necessary for the final product.
 * I notice the model is not working very well, however I did not spend very much time on creating a model.
 Propably also the data is not the best.
 I rather decided to focus on understanding the workflow as the time for this project was limited.

 **```prefect-deploy-py```:** Data preparation, Model training and Deployment: